 Discover it® Secured

 The Discover it® Secured credit card is our top recommendation among bankruptcy credit cards due to the limited fees you’ll face and the rewards you can earn.
 This card doesn’t charge an annual fee, nor does it charge foreign transaction fees.
-You’ll also avoid late fees on your first late payment, and you’ll receive a free FICO score on your monthly credit card statement each month.
+You’ll also avoid late fees on your first late payment (after that it is up to $40), and you’ll receive a free FICO score on your monthly credit card statement each month.

 In terms of rewards, this card doles out 2 percent cash back on up to $1,000 in combined spending at gas stations and restaurants each quarter (then 1 percent), as well as 1 percent back on all other purchases.
 Discover will also match all the rewards you earn after the first year.

 The Capital One® Secured Mastercard® is another secured credit card without an annual fee, and it’s easy to get started with an initial deposit as low as $49.
 Also note that Capital One promises to consider boosting your credit limit after you make five consecutive, on-time payments on your credit card.

 This card doesn’t offer any rewards, but you do get to avoid paying foreign transaction fees.
 Cardholder perks include extended warranties, secondary auto rental coverage, travel accident insurance and 24-hour emergency travel assistance, among other benefits.

 OpenSky® Secured Visa® Credit Card

 If you’re worried about not being approved for bankruptcy credit cards, the OpenSky® Secured Visa® Credit Card should give you plenty of peace of mind.
 This secured credit card doesn’t even check your credit when you apply, which means that almost anyone can get approved.